ICA-EGAD/RiC-CM/README.md

 # Records in Contexts-Conceptual Model (RiC-CM) GitHub repository

-This is the public GitHub repository that holds the documents and information on ICA Records in Contexts Conceptual Model (RiC-CM).
+This is the public GitHub repository that holds the documents and information on **ICA Records in Contexts Conceptual Model (RiC-CM)**.

-RiC-CM is a high-level conceptual model that focuses on intellectually identifying and describing records, the people that created and use(d) them, and the activities pursued by the people that the records both facilitate and document.
+RiC-CM is a **high-level conceptual model that focuses on intellectually identifying and describing records, the people that created and use(d) them, and the activities pursued by the people that the records both facilitate and document**.

-**The latest version of RiC-CM is RiC-CM 1.0-beta, that was published by ICA/EGAD on November 14, 2023**. it is available in the current-version subfloder of this repository.
+**The latest version of RiC-CM is RiC-CM 1.0-beta, that was published by ICA/EGAD on November 14, 2023**.
+It is available in the current-version subfolder of this repository.

-The previous version, RiC-CM 0.2 is available in the previouis-versions subfolder of this repository, and also there:
+The previous version, RiC-CM 0.2 is available in the previous-versions subfolder of this repository, and also there:
 [https://www.ica.org/sites/default/files/ric-cm-02_july2021_0.pdf](https://www.ica.org/sites/default/files/ric-cm-02_july2021_0.pdf).

 **This repository is used to collect feedback on RiC-CM**.
 To create a new issue, you need to have a GitHub account.